OMerkel/UCThello/README.md

 solution is to favor traversing any unexplored child node over following explored siblings.
 Widening the search tree is then favored over deepening.
 Critics could be that randomness of Monte-Carlo methods is reduced if applied.

+UCThello implements to favor early _Selection_ of a traversed node on any unexplored child existing.
+Such an unexplored child is preferred over continuing traversing any explored node.

+##Expansion

+The objective of the __Expansion__ step is to add a new unexplored child of the node determined by the previous _Selection_.

+If the node determined by the _Selection_ is an inner node instead of a leaf node then this node has a combination of explored and unexplored children.
+Either way an unexplored child shall be added for the coming _Simulation_ state.
+Only exception is that a leaf node has been reached representing a terminal node.
+In such a case no Expansion and Simulation is needed since a terminal node means that a end of game is implied at that node on the search path.

+Sometimes you will find implementations where multiple Expansions are done on the Selection node.
+This simply means a set of child nodes is added at once then.

+In UCThello exactly one node will be added unless a terminal node is reached and the list of remaining unexplored child nodes is determined before.
+To avoid any preferred order getting a node from the remaining nodes or dependency from any parameter or state the returned node is selected randomly.

 #References